 German Verb Prefixes (Separable & Inseparable Prefixes)

-As you know, a prefix is an affix placed before a word’s stem.
-Adding it to the beginning of one word changes it into another word.
-In German, most verbs are formed by combining a root verb with a prefix.
+A prefix is a linguistic element added to the beginning of a word, altering its meaning.
+In German, many verbs are formed by combining a basic verb with a specific prefix.

 be-, emp-, ent-, er-, ge-, ver-, zer- |